smurf11k/skill-forge/README.md

 ### For Admins

 Admins get a separate dashboard showing platform-wide stats — average completion rate across all employees, at-risk employees (below 50% progress), and per-course completion rates.
 The Team Progress page gives a per-employee, per-course breakdown including lessons completed, quizzes passed, scores, and status.
-The Users page lets admins change roles and remove users.
+The Users page now has two responsibilities: managing active users (role changes and deletion) and managing pending invites (create, resend, revoke).

 Content is managed through the Manage Content page.
 Courses, lessons, and quizzes can be created, edited, published, or saved as drafts.
 Draft content is invisible to employees.
 Inside a dedicated course editor, lessons and quizzes appear in a unified ordered list that can be reordered by dragging.
 Quiz questions are managed inline on the quiz edit page.
 Lesson content can be authored in Markdown using a write/preview editor.